Courses

 Introduction to instrumentation systems analysis and design, including statistical analysis, system modeling, actuators, transducers, sensor systems, signal transmission, data acquisition, and signal conditioning.
 PREREQ: MATH 3360.
 D

 Principles of measurement, measurement standards and accuracy, detectors and transducers, digital data acquisition principles, signal conditioning systems and readout devices, statistical concepts in measurement, experimental investigation of engineering systems.
-PREREQ: MATH 3360 and ECE 2205.
+PREREQ: MATH 3360, PHYS 2212, and ME 2220/CE 2220 or Instructor Approval.
 S

 ME 4415 Model Theory: 3 semester hours.